OracleChain/EosProxyServer/README.md

 https://github.com/OracleChain/chainkit

-Our JAVA code of ECDSA and blockchain utility are based on the source code of [EOSCommander](https://github.com/plactal/EosCommander),thx for the PLACTAL.io team
+Our JAVA code of ECDSA and blockchain utility are based on the source code of [EOSCommander](https://github.com/plactal/EosCommander),thx for the contribution of PLACTAL.io team

 **Any questions pls join our official Telegram Group below:**